 People with a passion for horticulture and wish to enter the industry as growers, gardeners, horticultural retailers, nursery workers, or maintenance contractors will find the part-time horticulture courses of great interest.

 Our organic horticulture courses will develop your knowledge and skills in successful organic growing and assist in building sustainable ecosystems and promoting biodiversity.
-WITT’s horticulture training is delivered in partnership with Agriculture New Zealand Ltd – specialists in horticulture training.
+WITT’s horticulture training is delivered in partnership with Land Based Training.